dobeok/poke-guesser/readme.md

 Intro
 ---
-This is a fun project for me to learn about Computer Vision.
-I'm using openpyCV to generate pokemon's silhouettes.
+This is a fun project for me to learn about computer vision.
+I'm primarily using [opencv](https://opencv.org/) to manipulate pokemon images and generate silhouettes.

 |Before|After|